 The Arizona Drug Law For Marijuana Possession.

-The Vast Majority Of Drug Test Failures in Arizona Are For Breaking Arizona Drug Laws For Marijuana, Not Federal Or Local Laws.
+The Vast Majority Of Test Failures in Arizona Are For Breaking Arizona Drug Laws For Marijuana, Not Federal Or Local Laws.

 Arizona drug laws have their own specific strengths you must avoid and weakness in which one can take advantage when it comes to marijuana.
 The same is true of the Federal Laws concerning marijuana.